metablockshq/metablocks.world/content/posts/2022-how-transfer-of-tokens-occur-on-solana-smart-contract.md

 A `freeze` operation is done on a token account.
 This is so to prevent the `transfer` of tokens.

+Only `spl_token_mint` authority can perform this action.
+Hence only `payer` can perform this action.

 This also involves the same process.

 1. Create a `FreezeToken` context